I strung two strands of the chosen beads and twisted them to form a spiraled rope of gorgeous color fastened by sterling silver clasps.

 I thoroughly enjoyed the wedding; which was filled with amazing forms of art and music; live jazz, a female acupella group, west african dancers and drummers, and a gorgeous spread, not to mention a really, really strong beer on tap.

 Hm on to my favorite task: baking.
 I was very seriously contemplating attending a French pastry school last summer but many things changed around that time (i.e., finding the man of my dreams and more fulfilling work at my consulting firm allowing me to be outside utilizing my degree in botany and less time in the office).
 My plans switched but my love of pastry hasn't stopped.
 The couple are amazing organic farmers and wanted something fresh and light and of course organic for their guests.
-After several testers; including a chocolate-hazelnut and lemon-blackberry, the decision of a white chocolate raspberry cake was made.

 Taking the day off prior as it was a Saturday afternoon wedding I got started early morning.
 Baking and baking, whipping and folding, layering and postitoning, frosting and smoothing all day long.
 Wedding cakes are not a quick baking experience but defintely a gratifying one.
 To create this tasty cake I layered white chocolate cake rounds with raspberry buttercream, fresh rasberries, as well as each layer getting a smattering of moistening syrup flavored by Chambord Royale Deluxe Liqueur.
 Each cake tier consisted of four layers (2 cakes each split in half)to create three filling sections.
 After making each tier I let them chill for an hour or so.
 During that time I whipped up an amazing creation that I learned from one of my cookbooks, an italian meringue buttercream.
 If you haven't tried it you will need to one day!
 Light and airy like whipped cream and sublty sweet like a buttercream, not to mention an excellent winner for frosting a cake, spreadable when at the right temperature and extremeley stable after chilling, no melting or moving at all.
 So, I went about making several batches of this which calls for whipping egg whites into a meringue while cooking a syrup to firm ball stage and then combining, whipping till cool then adding butter.
 Voila!
 I was ready for frosting the cake.
 Getting my nifty buys of a turntable, cake spreaders, spatulas, bags and tips I went about creating the wedding cake.
 The bride didn't want too much decoration mainly a smooth surface ready for the organic hawaiian orchids I purchased for a cascade down the cakes.
 With that finished I placed each cake in a cake box and schemed on getting it to the reception hall the next day.
 My brother-in-law a skilled woodworker *not kidding here, he and his father have created amazing works of art* made me a wonderful cake holder per my request.
 I wanted each layer to stand alone and float and since the only ones on market are plastic I asked if he could create a wooden form, he went above and beyond my expectations and created a beautiful oak and maple floating cake tier holder.
 He even constructed the base layer and entire unit to spin and lock into place once you have it positioned correctly.
 This turned out to be a great tool as once the cakes were placed I was able to spin the entire cake to get the best effect without having to touch the cake itself.
 After arriving at the reception hall I was greeted by the Wedding Coordinator and took over a section of the kitchen for the last touches.
 Adding the fresh orchids.
 All in all this was an excellent experience I trully loved every second of it.
 The finished product is below.
 Whoo so glad I got a photo of it, even if that photo is a phone cam one ;)